zhenghung/CompactWarehouseRobotNavi/ROS/README.md

     roslaunch warebot_navigation navigation.launch

 Use Rviz to set waypoints for navigation or the provided Move Base Action GUI package!

-## Using the Laser Scan Matcher
-This uses the `laser_Scan_matcher` package to improve odometry.
-Use only when a real LIDAR is used!

-To run:

-    roslaunch warebot_lidar lsm.launch

 ## Setting waypoints via a GUI
 Implemented using Tkinter and the ROS Action Library via Python.